robmuh/robmuh.github.com/_posts/2014-01-22-web-accessibility-over-design.markdown

 I don't want to believe there are designers out there that knowingly ignore those with visual impairments but there are definitely a lot of us who forget to think about it.
-Now that we will we remember?
+Now that have been reminded we will we remember?

 [90s Teleport and Nike days]: http://linkedin.com/in/robmuh
 [GitHub Automatic Pages]: http://pages.github.com/